ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 -----

-I made another little visualization, a simple scatterplot with D3.
+I made this little visualization, a simple scatterplot with [D3](http://d3js.org/).
 It's very crude at the moment, but it's enough to show sepal length versus sepal width, and to show information about data points as we explore around.
-This could obviously be much improved; using "title" elements for tooltips only has the advantage of expediency.
+This could obviously be much improved with such luxuries as axes, and replace the renaming of columns to ’x’ and ’y’ with defaulting and interaction.
+And using “title” elements for tooltips has only the advantage of expediency.

 But even in its current state this visualization allows for fun data manipulation experiments with animated updates which would be much more work to achieve with other techniques.
-(See [demo.R](demo.R) for complete source.)
+(See [demo.R](demo.R) for the complete `R` demo source.)

 -----